b00tl04d/ism-notes-from-year-2-sem-2-onwards/SPIM/IM/Lesson 1.md

 ## Key Definitions

-* Incident
+* Incident (generally a negative event, in the case of IT and cyber security below are a few examples)
 Unplanned interruption to an IT service
 Reduction in the quality of an IT service
+Failure of a CI that has not yet impacted an IT service